doc2digilabs/aithinkr-landing-page/README.md

 -   **`src/lib`**: Contains core logic and configurations.
     -   `supabaseClient.ts`: This is a critical file that configures the connection to the Supabase backend.
 All interactions with Supabase should go through this client.
     -   `utils.ts`: A home for miscellaneous utility functions that can be used across the application.
--   **`src/db`**:
-    -   `schema.txt`: This file likely contains the database schema definition.
-Refer to this file to understand the data models and relationships.
+-   **`supabase/migrations`**: This directory contains the database migration scripts.
+These scripts are used to manage the database schema.

 ## 4. Getting Started